-Glaucoma, the second leading cause of blindness, refers to a group of diseases that affect the optic nerve.
+Glaucoma refers to a group of diseases that affect the optic nerve.
 It can be present in one or both eyes.
 In the early stages of the disease, there may be no symptoms.
-Vision stays normal, and there is no pain.
+Vision is unchanged.

 Glaucoma has been nicknamed the “sneak thief of sight” because the loss of vision normally occurs gradually over a long period of time and is often only recognized when the disease is quite advanced.
-Once lost, this damaged visual field can never be recovered.
+Once lost, this damage can never be recovered.
 If the condition is detected early enough it is possible to arrest the development or slow the progression with medical and surgical means.

 Click on the image below to watch a video about glaucoma.